Illustration of cobot palletizing solution from Rocketfarm

 We are also going to present real reasons why businesses choose to invest in cobots and showcase this by giving extra focus to one application field, palletizing, as this is our field of expertise and a great example of an application that can be automated with cobots.

-So what is a collaborative robot?
+So, what is a collaborative robot?

 It is primarily about safety and flexibility.
 Collaborative robots differ from traditional industrial robots as they are meant to share workspace alongside people and are easy to operate.
 Because of this, cobots are smaller and slower.
-They are designed with smooth edges and come with an easy-to-use interface which makes anyone a programming expert.
+They are designed with smooth edges and come with an easy-to-use interface, which makes anyone a programming expert.

-It is easy to learn how to program cobots fx. market leading Universal Robots have a complete academy program you can follow.
+It is easy to learn how to program cobots fx. market-leading Universal Robots have a complete academy program you can follow.

-Below we’ll more thoroughly walk you through the different aspects of what you can expect from a collaborative robot
+Below, we’ll more thoroughly walk you through the different aspects of what you can expect from a collaborative robot

 Payload and reach

-Depending on the brand and type of cobot, there are differences between payload, reach and motion capabilities.
-To give you an idea, the largest cobot from FUNAC can handle payload up to 35 kg and have a total reach of 1813 mm from base to wrist.
+Depending on the brand and type of cobot, there are differences between payload, reach, and motion capabilities.
+To give you an idea, the largest cobot from FUNAC can handle a payload of up to 35 kg and have a total reach of 1813 mm from base to wrist.
 In terms of motion capabilities, cobots have different sets of degrees of freedom.
 Between all different cobot brands, they can range from 4 independent aspects of motion all the way up to 14.

 Detecting human presence